 Okay, so you've got yourself prepped, and you're ready to throw those bad boys on a body.
-Stay tuned for next week as we'll be releasing part two on how to actually RUN a remote fitting.
+Check out part two of this series to learn how to actually RUN a remote fitting.

 Anything confusing?
 Need a little extra help?
 Book a 1-on-1 session with Kristen to talk through your biggest struggles and hurdles.
 We're here to help.